SCRIPTURE OR MYTH?

 First of all, to whom is the Book of Galatians addressed?

-And all the brethren which are with me, unto the churches of Galatia: (Galatians 1:2)
+and all the brethren who are with me, to the churches of Galatia: (Galatians 1:2)

 “To the churches of Galatia.”